spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 1. Power up the Edge host.
 Do not make any input and allow Palette to choose the boot option automatically.

+2. If you have already configured a user in your **user-data** file in the EdgeForge step whose user name is not `kairos`, this step will be skipped automatically.
+If your username is `kairos`, you will not be able to log into the Edge Management Console with the `kairos` user and need to create another user here.

-2. A terminal user interface will display a **Create User** page.
+   If you did not configure a user in your **user-data** file during EdgeForge or provide site user data, a terminal user interface will display a **Create User** page.
 This allows you to create a Linux user with the necessary permissions to operate Palette.
 Enter a username and password to create a new user and press the Enter key to progress to the next screen.

-   You may have already created a user in your **user-data** file.
-If so, you cannot use the same username.

 3. Next, the terminal will display a console for you to provide hostname and network configurations to the Edge host.

    ![A terminal user interface showing displaying network configuration options](/cluster_edge_site-deployment_installation_initial-setup_tui.png)

    Check the existing hostname and, optionally, change it to a new one.
+Use the Tab key or the up and down arrow keys to switch between fields.
+When you make a change, press Enter to confirm the change.

 4. In **Network Adapters**, choose a network adapter that the Edge host will use to communicate with Palette.